duckdb/duckdb-web/_posts/2023-08-23-even-friendlier-sql.md

 │ First Contact      │
 └────────────────────┘
 ```
 However, if a `UNION` type is used, each individual row retains its original data type.
-A `UNION` is defined using key value pairs with the key as a name and the value as the data type.
+A `UNION` is defined using key-value pairs with the key as a name and the value as the data type.
 This also allows the specific data types to be pulled out as individual columns:
 ```sql
 CREATE TABLE movies (
      movie UNION(numbered INT, named VARCHAR)